 The art of doing nothing has become an almost lost cause.
 Don’t misunderstand that phrase though, as doing nothing here does not mean sitting and staring off into space, with a blank mind.
 Doing nothing simply means slowing down and taking some time for yourself.
 Unwinding from the day to day bustle you call normality in order to give both your mental and physical state a metaphorical time out.
 Before COVID-19, people felt guilty for taking time out to relax.
 It is, perhaps, an issue facing more so the self-employed because they are meant to set their own work hours.
 But even those in 9-5 jobs face the same problem, where people refuse to leave at 5 – just to make a little more progress in their project, or to write a couple more emails to their colleagues.
 Before they know it, it’s 9 pm; their brain has turned to mush and instead of putting the milk in the fridge, their phone finds a new storage space on the bottom shelf next to the apple juice.
 It’s like society has placed a blanket of guilt on our shoulders in order to induce productivity – but it’s one of those weighted blankets, so if you don’t shrug it off, you begin to sink, stumble and stutter until you give up altogether.
 This is known as “burnout”.
+But, it depends on you to try out and squeeze out the benefits of the weighted blankets and bring positive elements in your life.

 Among all the other issues which this pandemic has brought, it has increased pressure for productivity.
 The idea is that as we have more time (we no longer have to commute, and essentially can set our own hours), we should be able to get more done.
 As the majority of workers attempt to make the most out of their new remote work lifestyle, many of them are struggling to balance work and free time.
 Now, if we remember the fact that people struggled to relax in the first place, and we then add a global pandemic into the mix – it becomes a recipe for disaster.